Anshul123B/Chat-Bot/Chat Bot/Readme.md

 ## OpenAI API Setup

 To use OpenAI's API in this application, you need to sign up for an account on the OpenAI platform and obtain an API key.
-Once you have the API key, replace `YOUR_API_KEY_HERE` in the `script.js` file with your actual API key.
+Once you have the API key, replace `YOUR_API_KEY` in the `Script.js` file with your actual API key.